guinetn/browserLocalHomepage/assets/chapters/computer_science/os_linux.md

 ## systemd
 2015
+to deploy and run your application on a Linux server is the replacement to init and upstart in older Linux systems

-An init system ¤ used by several common Linux Distributions Unit files that contain the initialization instructions for the daemons which it controls.
+An init system used by several common Linux Distributions Unit files that contain the initialization instructions for the daemons which it controls.
 To control services with systemd, the systemctl command is used